Learn

 Cardio-Phlebotomy

-This 24-week program is a great option for students interested in aspects of phlebotomy and EKG monitoring.
+This 24-week program is an excellent option for students interested in aspects of phlebotomy and EKG monitoring.
 Topics covered in the Cardio Phlebotomy program include performing EKGs, injections, blood draws, education about various types of medical equipment, and more.
 Students who complete this program are prepared to sit for two NHA certification exams, the Certified Phlebotomy Technician (CPT)* exam and the Certified EKG Technician (CET)* exam.

-This 24-week program is ideal for students who want hands-on patient experience and medical office skills, including checking vital signs, specimen collection, injections, basic wound care, patient intake, and more.
-To enter the Medical Office Specialist program, students must have completed either the Phlebotomy Technician or EKG Technician program.
-Students who complete the medical office training program will be prepared to sit for multiple NHA certification exams, including the Certified Medical Administrative Assistant (CMAA)*, the Certified Medical Billing and Coding Specialist (CBCS)*, and the Certified Electronic Health Records Specialist (CEHRS)* exams.
+This 12-week program is ideal for students who want to gain hands-on patient experience and basic administrative skills, including checking vital signs, specimen collection, injections, basic wound care, patient intake, and more.
+Students who complete the Medical Assisting program are prepared to sit for the NHA Certified Clinical Medical Assistant (CCMA)* and Certified Medical Administrative Assistant (CMAA)* exams.

 Change your life by finding your dream career at Boardman Training Center!